kyriba/dev-portal-Two-ways-of-exporting-Third-Parties-sample/README.md

 5. In the left menu open Files ![files.png](files.png),  find 'content' folder and upload config.csv file into this folder.

+6. In the 8th cell choose the option in which format a report will be retrieved.
+It can be csv, json or both.

-6. Run application.
+7. Run application.
 You can run the whole application: Runtime -> Run all, or execute separated cells.

-7. Find the generated token under the 7th cell and the exported results under the 8th.
+8. Find the generated token under the 7th cell and the exported results under the 8th.

 > ⚠️  _Please notice that Python is script language and code will be executed row by row or in the order you will run the cells._